Yvonne Coon Snelson

 Ron joined the Discipleship Team in March 2014 as Director of Transformative Mission Ministries, which is grounded in the Great Commandment, “ Love the Lord your God with all your heart … and Love your neighbor as yourself” (Matthew 22:36 – 40).
 Previously, he had an extensive career in higher education administration, most recently as Senior Advisor to the President at Southwestern University.
 In this position, he was responsible for coordinating the development and implementation of the University’s strategic plan and supervising institutional research.
 In addition, he was engaged in numerous civic and nonprofit organizations in Georgetown, including: the Georgetown Chamber of Commerce, the City’s Economic Development Commission, The Georgetown Project, Habitat for Humanity, the Rotary Club of Georgetown and the Williamson County Institute for Performance Excellence in Nonprofits.
 Ron’s passion for human development, organizational performance and community service have been reignited by his reading of Toxic Charity and When Helping Hurts.
 His thinking about Christian Community Development has been enhanced by site visits to Mission Waco, Mission Houston and participating in the Texas Christian Community Development Conference.
 Ron has also been inspired by the current work of the Texas Methodist Foundation and especially the writings of Gil Rendle.
 As a follower of Jesus Christ, Ron aspires to become as a servant-leader.
 Ron is married to Chrystle and for fun they enjoy Friday nights at the movies.

-Children's Ministry Coordinator and Learning Tree Preschool Assistant Director
+Learning Tree Preschool Assistant Director

 Director of Student Ministries